Person in a purple shirt with eyes closed and hands on hips, posing against a plain background.

 Alok Vaid-Menon

 I have nearly a decade of experience working with trans, non-binary, and gender questioning people of varying ages and multicultural backgrounds.
+These are the approaches that I have found work best with my clients:

-With relational psychodynamic therapy, we explore how we connect with each other.
+• With relational psychodynamic therapy, we explore how we connect with each other.
 There might be thoughts and feelings that come up between us that are unique to being two people talking openly about gender in this sociocultural context.
-For instance, some clients have never talked to a trans provider before who understands what they’re saying without having to explain the language.
-Therapy can be a reliable space where fear, ambivalence, excitement, and curiosity about being trans is shared and acknowledged.

-With somatic therapy, I support you with connecting to your body through focusing on sensations and following them to their associated emotions, images, or ideas.
 For some people exploring their gender, they might have disconnected from parts of their body that give them dysphoria.
-We can explore the body in a safe, consensual manner and use language that respects your gender.
+We can explore the body in a safe, consensual manner and use language that respects your gender experience.

 T4T THERAPY